EDI-Systems/M5P01_Prokaron/README.md

 点击 **[这里](README_CN.md)** 查看中文版。

 **RMP** is a small real-time operating system which focuses on formal reliability and simplicity.
 It achieves reliability by deployment of formal techniques(not completed yet).
 All the basic functionalities that are necessary for RTOSes are povided, but nothing more.
 This guarantees that the system is the minimum possible kernel and is also suitable to be used as a guest operating system when hosted on virtual machine monitors.

 This operating system is much **leaner** than any other RTOSes, especilly when compared to _FreeRTOS_ or _RT-Thread_, and understanding it should be simple enough.
-Yet it provides a complete set of functions that you may need during resource-constrained microcontroller development, such as **memory management**, **anti-aliasing graphics**, and **various helper functions**.
-All these features come in a **single .C** file!
+Yet it provides a complete set of functions that you may need during resource-constrained microcontroller development, such as **efficient memory management**, **anti-aliasing graphics**, and **various helper functions**.
+All these features come in a **single .C** file, and are without **any** extra RAM consumption!

 Read **[Contributing](CONTRIBUTING.md)** and **[Code of Conduct](CODE_OF_CONDUCT.md)** if you want to contribute, and **[Pull Request Template](PULL_REQUEST_TEMPLATE.md)** when you make pull requests.
 This software is **triple-licensed**: it is either **[LGPL v3](LICENSE.md)** or **[modified MIT license](MODMIT.md)**. **Commercial** licenses are also available upon request.